October 24, 2022 4 min read

 Instead of extracting THC-O directly from the plant, manufacturers extract CBD and then transform it into THC-O using this isomerization process.
 The hemp, CBD, and THC-O are all federally legal because the original hemp material and final products contain less than 0.3% Delta-9-THC.

-In other words, the true origin of THC-O as we know it today lives somewhere between it’s initial discovery in the 1940’s and the discovery of modern manufacturing techniques that make it legal today.
+In other words, the true origin of THC-O as we know it today lives somewhere between its initial discovery in the 1940s and the discovery of modern manufacturing techniques that make it legal today.

 Since it’s federally legal, you can easily buy THC-O online and have it shipped right to your door.
 Our THC-O Vapes contain Delta-8 and various therapeutic terpenes.
-Check out our Elev8 Collection for a full selection of hemp-derived THC products you can buy online.
+Check out our Elev8 Collection for a complete selection of hemp-derived THC products you can buy online.

 Vida Optima Elev8 Candies